fabrezi/blog/README.md

 ## Things to do

--  Email Configuration: This is a major feature.
+- []  Email Configuration: This is a major feature.
 It is to formulate a method to receive mail from a certain protocol which is independent of gmail domain.
 Also I want it to use cmd prompt to send/receive messages.

--  Donate Button: This depends on the coffee emoji and setting.
+- []  Donate Button: This depends on the coffee emoji and setting.

+- [] Add the Soundcloud link to the main page.

   ### References